vasilisvg/tschicholds-figures/eighteen-3/article.md

 # Two asymmetrical columns

 This is clearly an asymmetrical layout.
-The main column is `11.11%` wider than the [common layout for a book](../eighteen-3/).
+The main column is *two parts* wider than the [common layout for a book](../eighteen-1/).
 It touches the diagonal for the *second* page in the top right corner.
 The left top still aligns with a diagonal, as does the left bottom when you scroll all the way down.
+The `width` is `44.44%`.

-The second column is `11.11%` less wide than the common book layout.
+The second column is *two parts* less wide than the common book layout.
 It touches two diagonal lines: the right top, and the bottom right corners.
 On the left it touches an important vertical line.
 I should find out what to call this line.
+The `width` is `22.22%`, which is half the size of the main content.

-The margins are the same as in the [classic book layout](../eighteen-3/).
+The margins are the same as in the [classic book layout](../eighteen-1/).
 A `margin-top` of `11.11vh`, a left and right margin of `11.11%`, and a `margin-bottom` of `22.222vh`.
-The width is `33.333%`.
-This corresponds to the layouts described in Tschicholds essays.

 The big difference of course is that this is not a book.
 All Tschicholds ideas are based on the size of the paper, and there is no such thing as a fixed canvas on the web.
 Especially the height is flexible: pages usually become higher when the browser window gets smaller.
 In this excercise I used the viewport size as the size of the canvas.